Looking for an Apartment

 If you have a low income, you may be able to get an apartment where you pay a lower, “subsidized” rent.
 Get a list of public and subsidized housing in your area.
 United Way’s 2-1-1 can help.
 Dial 2-1-1 statewide or 651-291-0211.
 You can also send a text message with your zip code to 898-211 or chat online at www.211unitedway.org.

 There are agencies that offer free lists of apartments and other help in finding a place.
 Call 2-1-1 statewide.
 You can search for housing online at www.housinglink.org.

 When you call about an apartment, make sure that your house is quiet.
 Dress nicely when you go to look at the apartment.
 If you can, get childcare so you can focus on making a good impression on the landlord.

 It is illegal for a landlord to discriminate against you because of your race, because you have children, because you get welfare, or because you have a disability, and other reasons.
 See our fact sheet, Housing Discrimination.

-If you sense discrimination, call for help right away.
-You can call:
+If you feel like it’s discrimination, look for help right away.
+Contact: